Updated on December 17, 2022

 The Little Book of Craft Beer: A Guide to Over 100 of the World’s Finest Brews

-For the traveler: While The Little Book of Craft Beer hasn’t come out quite yet, it’s one to add to your pre-order list.
-Melissa Cole, acclaimed beer and food writer, details seeking out the world’s best brews and how to subsequently pair them with what you eat.
+For the Aficionado: In The Little Book of Craft Beer, Melissa Cole, acclaimed beer and food writer, details seeking out the world’s best brews and how to subsequently pair them with what you eat.
 It’s a detailed—mostly by personal experience—explanation of all things great beer.

 Beyond the Pale: The Story of Sierra Nevada Brewing Co.

 Ken Grossman, Jones Allen, et al